ashleynilo/fprime/docs/documentation/user-manual/overview/cmd-evt-chn-prm.md

 with the event.
 These are injected into the format string for a full text representation of the event.
 5. format string: a C-style format string used to reconstruct a text version of the event.

-!!! note
+> [!NOTE]
-    the use of events to severity levels are based on the judgement of the system designer.
+> the use of events to severity levels are based on the judgement of the system designer.

 Code in the component-specific generated base class provides a function to call to emit each event defined by the component.
 This function expects an argument to be supplied for each argument defined by the event.
 The code generator